AndiKod/zoucli/README.md

 **:: Deprecation**

 - The 'Play with CDN' prompt is removed, as we can simply use {{cdn.pkg('whatever')}} from within a layout folder, and having a select form would be a nightmare to maintain.
 Just check [zouMacros](https://github.com/AndiKod/zouMacros) for the available packages list.

+ #### 1.5.0

+**:: Aditions**

+- We can now chose between VSCode, Vim or NeoVim as prefered editors and let Zou! open the created project in it so we could code right away.
+- Flags for "oneliners" are also added, as `-vsc`/`-vim`/`-nvim` at the end of the command, as in `zou create myProj -y -vim`

+**:: Deprecation**

+- The 'Install' prompt is removed.
+Just use whatever package manager to install then run scripts.

+**:: Fixed**

+- The script for the SCSS docs generation was causing a duplicate generation in the HTML.